galacean/galacean.github.io/docs/mesh-renderer.md

 ## Render Order

 The render order of the renderer is affected by 3 factors from front to back: render queue, render priority, and distance to the camera.
+It should be noted that the render order of the renderer will not be affected by the order of the scene node tree.

 ### Render Queue Type